OussamaBellalah/hello-world/README.md

 # hello-world
-this repository is a a frist test of github
+this repository is a a first test of github